A new Fractal Mean-Field analysis in phase transition: Analytical approximations and numerical results across continuous spatial dimensions

-This equation allows us to relate the newly defined Riesz fractal dimension, $d_R$, to the conventional fractal dimension of the ordered phase, $d_f$~\cite{Suzuki8,Coniglio89}, which corresponds to the hull fractal dimension of the percolating cluster.
-To obtain $d_R$ numerically, as in our previous calculations, one should not distinguish the percolating cluster from the others.
+For non-integer dimensions $d$, exact results are not available, and we therefore rely on numerical analysis to validate the above result.
+To obtain $d_R$, as in our previous calculations, one should not distinguish the percolating cluster from the others.
 Thus, one option is to apply the box-counting method to all spins aligned in the same direction as percolating cluster.
 In Ref.~\cite{Lima24}, we verified that this procedure indeed reproduces the expected value of $d_R$ in two dimensions.
+Furthermore, Eq. (\ref{dl2}) shows a profound relationship between our fractional approach and percolation theory.

 Table~\ref{Table1} summarizes the values of $d_f$ and $d_R$ for the Ising model in different spatial dimensions, together with the corresponding critical exponents.
-The parameters $\beta$, $\nu$, and $\eta^*$ are taken from the literature, with $\eta^*$ distinguishing the literature value from $\eta$ obtained through Eq.~(\ref{eta}).
+The parameters $\beta$ and $\nu$ are taken from the literature, with $\eta$ obtained through Eq.~(\ref{eta}).
 The exponents $d_f$ and $d_R$ are computed using Eqs.~(\ref{dl}) and (\ref{dl2}), respectively.
 For $d=4$, mean-field results are displayed; for $d=3$, the data are based on the estimates by Pelissetto and Vicari~\cite{Pelissetto02}; and for $d=2$, the exact exponents of the Ising model are used.

 For non-integer dimensions ($1 < d < 4$), we employ the high-precision results obtained by Guillou and Justin~\cite{Guillou87} through resummation of the Wilson–Fisher $\epsilon$-expansion, using Borel transformation and conformal mapping techniques.
 These results reproduce the exact Ising exponents in $d=2$ and are consistent with those for $d=3$.
 In the range $1 < d < 2$, the less accurate estimates by Novotny~\cite{Novotny92} support these findings.
 For completeness, $d=1$ values are taken from the near-planar interface~\cite{Wallace79} and droplet~\cite{Bruce981,Bruce83} models.